Neziner Congregation

-History

 Third Baptist church

 On August 7, 1809, thirty members of First Baptist Church at Second and Chestnut Streets living in South Philadelphia read a letter at the First Baptist regular business meeting requesting they form a new church to serve the growing community.
 The first meetings of the new congregation were held in a private home; Rev. John P. Peckworth served as the fist pastor.

 On February 23, 1811, the new building at 771 S Second St at Catherine was dedicated by the 126 members of the new community.
 The building was furnished with plain board benches, sanded floors, and candles for illumination with a wood stove hired during cold weather.
 It was the first building constructed of stone in Southwark.

 The church served as a hospital during the Civil War for Union soldiers returning north.
 Many died and were buried in the burial ground behind the building.

 Third Baptist Church laid the cornerstone for its new building at Broad and Ritner Streets in September 1896 and planned to abandon its building at 2nd and Catherine after 1897.
 In June 1898, Third Baptist Church sold the property to the First Polish National Society for the sum of $20,000.
 It was reported that the tract measured 63.1½ by 198.6 feet on the east side of Second Street 169.6 feet north of Catherine.

 Independent Polish Church

 The congregation of the Polish National Church of the Mother of God was affiliated with the Independent Polish Church and had broken away from St. Stanislaus' Catholic Church in 1897.
-In November 1899, the church's pastor, Father Vincent Zaleski, was found dying a pool of blood at the bottom of the stairs of the rectory at 769 S Second St; foul play was suspected but went unproven.
+In November 1899, the church's pastor, Father Vincent Zaleski, was found dying in a pool of blood at the bottom of the stairs of the rectory at 769 S Second St; foul play was suspected but went unproven.

 Planning to build a school behind the church, the bodies in Third Baptist Church's graveyard were disinterred in July 1900.
-It was found that the cemetery included the remains of 1,300 individuals including families stacked five to seven and as deep as twelve to fifteen feet.
+It was found that the cemetery included the remains of 1,300 individuals including families stacked with as many as five to seven bodies in graves as deep as twelve to fifteen feet.
 Some of the dead were removed to Arlington Cemetery.

 On December 14, 1899, the Polish societies of the city commemorated the 102nd anniversary of President George Washington's passing with a meeting and parade at the building at Second and Catherine.